girishjeyakumar/PokemonGo-RedStreak/README.md

 <br> usage: python main.py [-h] [-a AUTH_SERVICE] -u USERNAME [-p PASSWORD] -l LOCATION -st STEP_LIMIT [-i IGNORE | -o ONLY]

+##Usage

+###Step1

+Download the project zip and unzip in it a desired location on your local system.

+###Step2

-<br> One may also create a file config.json containing your authentication details as shown below
+Create a file config.json with your authentication details as shown below and place it inside the project folder along with main.py
+#### Contents of config.json

 {
     "auth_service": "google",